What opportunities will this course give me?

 • manufacturing complex and non-standard architectural joinery products including doors, windows with opening lights, units and fitments, panelling/cladding, staircases (straight and with turns) and veneers

-Apprentices will develop through on and off-the-job learning and are expected to attend Eastleigh College on a day release basis and on successful completion will achieve either:
+Apprentices will develop through a combination of on and off-the-job training and are expected to attend Eastleigh College on a day release basis.
+Prior to the End Point Assessment apprentices will be required to achieve either:

 • NVQ Level 3 Diploma in Wood Occupations - Site Carpentry